🔷Remove Pallet Point Cloud

 Parameter Description |

-Defines the expected orientation of the pallet in the scene relative to the top of the stack (highest point of the goods). |
+Defines the expected direction of the pallet relative to the top of the stack (highest point of cargo) in the scene. |

 |